notayan1505/computational-analysis-of-CERN-data/statistical_analysis/Dimuon Event Statistical Analysis.md

 - Muon pair must have **opposite charges**
 - Invariant mass is in the range **0.3 < M < 300 GeV**

-> ⚠️ **Note:** These data have been **filtered and enhanced** for educational use.
+> ⚠️ **Note:** The data have been **filtered and enhanced** for educational use.
 The number of signal events (e.g., Z bosons, J/ψ, ϒ resonances) is **artificially increased** compared to actual collision data to make key physics features more visible and analyzable in a learning setting.
 > They are **not suitable for full physics research** or publication but serve as a reliable foundation for computational analysis and machine learning training.

 ---